MahaSci/NEA-Seafloor-Litter-Analysis/README.md

 ## <a id="dashboard-design-development"></a> 🖥️  Dashboard Design & Development
-For a detailed report on the design process and the role of AI assistance, please check the following folder : `dashboard`
+For a detailed report on the design process and the role of AI assistance, please check the following folders : `dashboard`, `wireframe`
 ## <a id="challenges-solutions-future-developments"></a>🧩 Challenges, Solutions & Future Developments

 ### Challenges & Solutions